FranciscoMoretti/site/content/blog/how-to-install-next-js-in-windows-using-wsl2-a-step-by-step-guide.md

 ## Step 2: Install the Remote - WSL Extension for VS Code

 To connect to WSL, you'll need to install the Remote - WSL extension for VS Code.
-To do this, open the extension panel with `ctrl+shift+X` and search for `Remote - WSL`.
+To do this, open the extension panel with `ctrl+shift+X` and search for `ms-vscode-remote.remote-wsl` (WSL).
 Click on install to add the extension.

 ## Step 3: Install Windows Terminal

 Windows Terminal is a modern host application for the command-line shell.
 It allows you to run commands in Windows.
+1. Open the Microsoft Store and install `Windows Terminal`
-Open the Terminal by typing `Terminal` in the search bar.
+2. Launch the Terminal by typing `Terminal` in the Windows search bar.

 ## Step 4: Install WSL2